wslh-bio/SPNtypeID/README.md

 Quality assessment of the assemblies is performed using [QUAST v5.0.2](http://bioinf.spbau.ru/quast).

 #### Genome coverage
-Mean and median genome coverage is determined by mapping the cleaned reads back their the assembly using [BWA v0.7.17-r1188](http://bio-bwa.sourceforge.net/) and calculating depth using [samtools v1.10](http://www.htslib.org/).
+Mean and median genome coverage is determined by mapping the cleaned reads back their the assembly using [BWA v0.7.17-r1188](http://bio-bwa.sourceforge.net/) and calculating depth using [Samtools v1.10](http://www.htslib.org/).

 #### Contamination detection
 Contamination is detected by classifying reads using [Kraken v1.0.0](https://ccb.jhu.edu/software/kraken2/).